quasarbright/dinner-debt/planning/receipt-upload-feature.plan.md

     ```
 - Handle API errors gracefully with user-friendly messages

-### 8. Populate Form from Parsed Data
+### 8. ~~Populate Form from Parsed Data~~ ✅ COMPLETE

-After successful API response:
+Form population implemented with:
-- Replace existing items with parsed items
+- Replaces existing items with parsed items
-- Create Item objects with names and costs
+- Creates Item objects with names and costs
-- Set default portions (portionsPaying: 1, totalPortions: 1)
+- Sets default portions (portionsPaying: 1, totalPortions: 1)
-- Pre-fill subtotal and total fields if extracted
+- Pre-fills subtotal and total fields if extracted
-- If `tipIncludedInTotal` is true, set tip to 0.
-Otherwise if `tip` present, set the tip to flat and that dollar amount.
+- Handles tip correctly: if tipIncludedInTotal, sets tip to 0; if tip present, sets to flat amount
-- Show success message briefly
+- Logs success to console

 ## Technical Details